Adaptive Shape Servoing of Elastic Rods using Parameterized Regression Features and Auto-Tuning Motion Controls: METHODS

-\begin{remark} Although this paper only gives four forms of curve parametrization, there are many other geometric expressions (e.g. B-spline and rational approximation) that can be linearly parameterized as \eqref{eq-2}. \end{remark}
+\begin{remark} Although only four regression functions are given, there are other curve descriptors (e.g., B-spline, rational approximation, etc) that can be expressed as $\bar{\mathbf{c}} = \mathbf{B}\mathbf{s}$ to represent shapes with varying complexity. \end{remark}